mateeeeeee/Ola/README.md

    - A separate **executable** that links to the `OlaCompiler` static library.
 It provides a development environment for experimenting with the compiler and Ola code, without directly invoking the `OlaDriver`.

 5. **Ola Tests**:
-   - A set of unit tests built with GoogleTest, covering Ola language features.
-These tests are organized into two main folders:
+   - A set of tests built with GoogleTest, organized into four targets:
-     - **LLVM Tests**: Unit tests that use the LLVM backend of the compiler.
+     - **OlaTests**: Unit tests for the Lexer, Parser, IR, and Interpreter — no system calls.
-     - **Custom Backend Tests**: Unit tests that use the custom backend.
+     - **OlaTestsE2E**: End-to-end tests using the custom backend.
+Invokes **OlaDriver** via system calls.
+     - **OlaTestsInterpreter**: End-to-end tests using the interpreter backend.
+Invokes **OlaDriver** via system calls.
+     - **OlaTestsLLVM**: End-to-end tests using the LLVM backend.
+Only built when LLVM is detected.
+Invokes **OlaDriver** via system calls.
-     - The tests rely on the `Assert` function from the `std.assert` import.
+     - E2E tests rely on the `Assert` function from the `std.assert` import.
-     - **OlaDriver** executable is used in the tests via system calls.

 ## Dependencies
 * [LLVM 17.0](https://github.com/llvm/llvm-project) for LLVM backend (optional)